howardosborne/locust_for_jmeter_users/other_features.md

 ```

 ## Other protocols
-There is a growing list of other protocols supported in plugins but a nice feature of Locust is that you can just use the User class and then can test pretty much anything.
+There is a growing list of other protocols supported in [locust plugins](https://github.com/SvenskaSpel/locust-plugins/) but a nice feature of Locust is that you can just use the User class and then can test pretty much anything.
 Here is an example testing a made-up ‘WidgetMaker’:

 ```python
 class MyHybridUser(User):